-Organic Heirloom Blue Cornbread (Gluten Free + Dairy Free Options)
+Cast Iron Skillet Blue Cornbread (Gluten & Dairy Free Options)

 This post contains affiliate links, meaning I get a commission if you decide to make a purchase through any of these links, at no extra cost to you.
 CLICK HERE to learn more.

-Corn is both classified as a grain and vegetable.
+Corn is classified as both a grain and a vegetable.
 It is primarily a starchy carbohydrate with a much lesser amount of protein and fat thrown in the mix.
 However, blue corn is less starchy and happens to have 20% more protein than white corn.
-You can eat all varieties so many ways including fresh on the cob or processed into flour-- hello, chips, tortillas and cornbread!
+You can reap certain health benefits eating different types of corn in various ways including fresh on the cob or processed into flour-- hello, chips, tortillas and cornbread!
+In this article we will get into some specifics on corn health benefits and what types of corn products to look for.

 How amazing is that!?

-In an exciting animal study, blue corn tortillas were also shown to improve both short and long term as well as spatial memory in rats.
-While it's not a human study, it is encouraging to hear about potential value of blue corn antioxidants on our learning and memories!
+In an exciting animal study, blue corn tortillas were also shown to improve both short and long term memory as well as spatial memory in rats.
+While it's not a human study, it is encouraging to hear about the potential value of blue corn antioxidants on learning and memory!

 If you ARE feeling confident about trying some corn products, I strongly recommend you get high quality organic corn meal and flour sources.
 I can't emphasize enough to go organic or local (if you can verify your farmer is using non-GMO seeds) when it comes to corn products.